Variegated Snake Plant

 Light:

-Sansevieria thrives in bright, indirect light but will tolerate low light conditions.
-Avoid direct, harsh sunlight as it may scorch the leaves.
+Sansevieria 'Laurentii' thrives in bright, indirect light but is highly adaptable and can tolerate low-light conditions.
+Avoid direct sunlight, which can scorch the leaves.

 Soil:

-Use a well-draining potting mix, such as a cactus or succulent mix, to prevent excess moisture retention.
+Use a well-draining potting mix, such as one designed for cacti or succulents.
+Good drainage is essential to prevent waterlogging.

 Feeding:

-Feed with a balanced, all-purpose houseplant fertiliser once a month during the growing season (spring and summer).
-No need to fertilise in autumn and winter.
+Feed with a balanced, diluted houseplant fertiliser once a month during the growing season (spring and summer).
+Avoid fertilising in autumn and winter.

 Repotting:

-Repot every 2-3 years or when the roots become crowded.
-Choose a pot slightly larger than the current one with good drainage.
+Repot every 2-3 years or when the plant becomes root-bound.
+Choose a pot with drainage holes to prevent water accumulation.